Categories:Fruit Buying Guide Grape Leaves Grapes Rolls

 Fresh grape leaves are best picked from grape vines in the late Spring and early Summer (May and June), while they are still tender and unsprayed.
 Also try to pick the grape leaves early in the day.
 During this time period, no grapes are visible on the grape vines.

-Be sure and pick them before the first spray as some sprays are toxic.
+Be sure and pick the grape leaves before the first spray as some sprays are toxic.
 Most of the spays used today are non-toxic and water soluble, but sulfur taste is not what you want on your grapes.

 Select young whole, medium-size leaves (4- to 5-inches wide) with a good light green color and no holes (too small grape leaves will tear when using and too large grape leave are tough and chewy).
-They should also be shiny, smooth leaves.
+The leaves should also be shiny, smooth leaves.
 Avoid fuzzy thick leaves.